Baby Gagging – Is It Normal?

 Gagging is a baby’s way of testing out his mouth and the food introduced to him.
 It is his body’s way of protecting itself from potential choking.
 This does not mean his body is protecting him from choking.
-Choking means the airway is partially or entirely blocked.
 If your baby is gagging, it just means that his tongue is being stimulated for the first time or that he has taken too big a morsel.
 It also indicates that he finds his food repulsive.
 But gagging because of these reasons is good; it’s a sign that the back of his tongue is waking up to do its job.
 It is teaching your baby how to feed himself and for how long to chew his food.

 As a baby starts gagging, the gag area is mid-tongue.
-The older he gets and the more he stimulates his mouth, the further back this area moves.
+The older he gets and the more he stimulates his mouth, the further back this area will move.

 Is it Normal for Babies to Gag Frequently?

 There is no straightforward answer to this.
-Yes, babies gag a lot.
+Yes, gagging in newborns is normal.
 If your baby gags a lot on a daily basis or when trying to chew a particular food, he might develop a dislike for those foods.
 Your little one is likely to gag a lot during his mealtimes, so be vigil.
 If he is constantly gagging for no apparent reason, it could then be a sign of gastroesophageal reflux (GERD).
 GERD occurs when the stomach contents make their way back up to the throat.
-It can cause discomfort to your baby and he might even choke.
+It may cause some discomfort to your baby.